 “Sometimes you’re not doing anything wrong; it is just that you are genetically predisposed to arthritis or other problems,” says Armin Tehrany, M.D., an orthopedic surgeon in New York City and founder of Manhattan Orthopedic Care.
 Fortunately, there are a number of tips, stretches, and neck exercises you can perform that may strengthen, loosen, and even help improve function.

-But the neck is high maintenance.
-It contains a number of muscles and joints, is responsible for a large range of motion, and it houses nerves that run between your brain and your arms, legs, and organs.
+But the neck is high-maintenance.
+It contains a number of muscles and joints, is responsible for a large range of motion, and houses nerves that run between your brain and your arms, legs, and organs.
 So take special care when following the neck exercises below.

 4 Neck Exercises to Prevent and Relieve Pain

 Whether you tweaked it by sleeping in an awkward position, or you spent too many hours hunched over your computer, or it’s just the result of stress, “neck pain will usually resolve within a few days to a week,” says Tehrany.
 “If it’s getting worse, or if you have weakness or tingling, pain, burning, or numbness radiating down your arms, see a doctor.